flatironinstitute/sumac/README.md

 ```

 For a ROCm install, first install a ROCm build of PyTorch together with the
 matching Triton package supplied by that PyTorch distribution.
-Then install the
+Then install SUMAC with the ROCm extra.
-ROCm autotuning dependency and make the toolkit libraries discoverable:

 ```bash
 export ROCM_HOME=/path/to/rocm